johnfigs/web-45-web-sprint-challenge-advanced-web-applications-johnfigs/interview_answers.md

 3. Describe how web servers work.

+- A web server is a computer with web server software and a website's component files.
+It reads HTTP requests and serves the content on it's servers.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.